 Lie on the floor and place a blanket under the shoulders.
 Lift feet over head and place hands on your low back creating a strong shelf.
 Draw chin towards chest and keep your breath moving.
 If you feel comfortable here and want to challenge yourself more, take your feet slowly behind you head..
 You can also do one foot at a time.

 If you find yourself having random bouts of digestive issues or are starting to feel anxious, the best thing is to stop what you are doing and take breath.
 Even just a few minutes in any situation can help calm the nervous system and restore your mind.
 If you are experiencing chronic issues everyday, I would recommend practicing this flow on a daily basis.
-If you are new to yoga and want to learn more, check out Soojin's basics class at Citizen yoga in Detroit on Wednesday's at 8pm.
-(Soojin insert what the class will teach ) If you are slightly more advanced check out her Monday/Friday slow flow at 11:15.
+If you are new to yoga and want to learn more, check out Soojin's basics class at Citizen yoga in Detroit on Wednesdays at 8pm.
+If you are slightly more advanced, check out her Monday/Friday slow flow at 11:15.
 You will be floating after it!

 As always, along with this practice and the Ayurvedic way, we can use food as medicine.
 Toxic triggers like sugar, alcohol, and caffeine only play into anxiety, depression, digestive issues, and chronic fatigue.
 Steer clear from these as much as possible when healing your body and reach for dark leafy greens, raw nuts, and healthy oils like ghee and coconut oil to soothe your condition and find relief fast.